London Gateway services: Layout

 It has a separate, first, northbound approach, targeted at its hotel part, the roads of which are linked to the rest of the complex.

 The entry and exit spur for the motorway's southbound carriageway cross (to and from) the services at a high point on the west side.
 The service station has an unusual give way for the entry spur mentioned (vehicles coming from the north must give way).

-To far south is a linked, controlled access, emergency vehicle road to/from Ellesmere Avenue.
+To the far south is a linked, controlled access, emergency vehicle road to/from Ellesmere Avenue.